 We took a short boat ride to the lighthouse where a guide gave us a brief overview.
 Then we were free to explore on our own.
 We just missed the return boat so we had to wait another hour.

 2:15 pm – Back in the car, we drove across the bridge back to Catskill town & the Thomas Cole Historic Site.
 We really enjoyed learning about the artist & the Hudson River School through a tour of his home.
-The Thomas Cole Historic Site should be on every Catskills itinerary!
+It’s one of the best things to do in the Catskills.

 3:30 pm – We took a late lunch at Gracie’s Luncheonette in Leeds, about 5 minutes from Catskill.
 It was awesome to see that a business that was once a food truck is now a spacious, beautiful restaurant/café.